 Actually, it is a fictionalised account of my first job after leaving school, with some embellishments towards the end!
 Some names have been altered…

-But I was in a good mood as I took to my bike and cycled past the sandstone pillar entrance to Strawberry Field – where a young John Lennon had once climbed trees – on my way to start my YOP placement as a trainee reporter with local news magazine, The Woolton Mercury.
+I was in a good mood as I took to my bike and cycled past the sandstone pillar entrance to Strawberry Field – where a young John Lennon had once climbed trees – on my way to start my YOP placement as a trainee reporter with local news magazine, The Woolton Mercury.
 I climbed the hill, leaning forward on my handlebars – a familiar journey as I past Saint Francis Xavier College, inching up the gradually rising road to the top of Woolton Hill, the highest point in Liverpool.

-Freewheeling down Church Road into the village, I passed the church grounds where a young John Lennon had first performed with his skiffle group, The Quarrymen, and met Paul McCartney at a village fete.
+Freewheeling down Church Road into the village, I passed Saint Peters Church where some twenty years earlier a young John Lennon had first performed with his skiffle group, The Quarrymen, and met Paul McCartney at a village fete.
 I made my way along the historic high street to a run-down industrial park, brimming with youthful optimism as I took my first step on what I hoped would be a glittering career ladder.
 Perhaps there’s something in the air here?
 Something that inspired the young Lennon and McCartney to write so many memorable pop songs that have reverberated around the world.
 Maybe my writing would one day do the same.

 “Ahh, young Tim!
-Welcome to what was formerly a tights factory, now The Woolton Mercury!”
+Welcome to what was formerly a tights factory, but is now The Woolton Mercury!”

 Bill Brightside was a portly bearded man who looked more pirate than editor.
-I followed the direction of his pointing hand and took in the splendid decay of the grubby interior and the broken windows of a disused factory floor in an abandoned industrial complex, with two lithographic printing presses failing to fill the football-field-size floor space.
+I followed the direction of his pointing hand and took in the splendid decay of the grubby interior and the broken windows of a disused factory floor in an abandoned industrial complex.
+Two lithographic printing presses failed to fill the football-field-size floor space.
 He pointed to a chipboard partitioned cubicle.

 “This is the dark room.
 I’ll show you how we develop film and make plates for the presses.
 I print black on this first machine and do spot colour on the second.
 A bit overwhelming at first, but don’t worry, you’ll soon pick it up.”